kolkhis/lac/src/contributing.md

 ### Git Rebasing

 <div class="warning">
-  <strong>FIRST AND FOREMOST, ONLY REBASE IN LOCAL RESPOSITORIES, NEVER REBASE
+  <strong>FIRST AND FOREMOST, ONLY REBASE IN LOCAL REPOSITORIES, NEVER REBASE
   A PUBLIC BRANCH OR REPOSITORY UNLESS YOU FULLY UNDERSTAND THE CONSEQUENCES.
   YOU HAVE BEEN WARNED.</strong>
 </div>

 Proper implementation of rebasing can leave a clean, and easily readable commit history for all concerned parties.
-The Git documentation does a succinct job in explaining its utility and how it **could potentially ruin a project**.
+The Git documentation provides a succinct explanation of its utility and how it **could potentially ruin a project**.

 Rebasing also plays a role in facilitating any commit reverts that may need to be made in the future.
 More on that will follow.